 The California Laws require certain additional disclosures that can be found at this link: California Privacy Disclosures.
 Niacet will not discriminate against a resident of California for exercising any right of such resident under the California Laws, except as permitted under the California Laws.

-This policy shall be governed by, and construed and interpreted in accordance with, (a) in the case of Shield Information, and solely to the extent required by the Privacy Shield Principles, the Privacy Shield Principles, (b) in the case of California Information, and solely to the extent required by the California Laws, the California Laws, (c) any other applicable privacy law solely to the extent require by such law, and (d) in all other cases, the laws of the state of New York, without regard to its principles of conflict of laws,.
+This policy shall be governed by, and construed and interpreted in accordance with, (a) in the case of Shield Information, and solely to the extent required by the Privacy Shield Principles, the Privacy Shield Principles, (b) in the case of California Information, and solely to the extent required by the California Laws, the California Laws, (c) any other applicable privacy law solely to the extent required by such law, and (d) in all other cases, the laws of the state of New York, without regard to its principles of conflict of laws.
 If there is any conflict or inconsistency between any provision of this policy and any provision of any applicable law, the latter shall control.